erickbressani/SpecificaThor/README.md

 ### Interfaces

-The concrete Specification class needs to implement this interface.
-Which will represent the that will be validated or filtered.
+The concrete Specification class needs to implement this interface, which will represent the that will be validated or filtered.

 ```
 public interface ISpecification<TContract>